Helping People Live, Learn and Earn in Our Community

-The Metzenbaum Foundation was established in 2008 with the donation of estates from Harvey J. Dick and Irene Trask.
+The Metzenbaum Foundation was established in 2008 with donations from the estates of Harvey J. Dick and Irene Trask.
 The purpose of the foundation is to enhance the quality of life for Geauga County citizens with developmental disabilities and to promote public awareness of the needs and abilities of such individuals throughout the community.

-The Metzenbaum Foundation has contributed to a better quality of life for the Geauga County Board of Developmental Disabilities clients through the sponsorship of extraordinary medical and dental expenses, respite care, therapies, educational programs and equipment, home modifications and recreational programs.
+The Metzenbaum Foundation has contributed to a better quality of life for Geauga County DD clients through the sponsorship of extraordinary medical expenses, respite care, therapies, educational programs, adaptive equipment, home modifications and recreational programs.

 The Metzenbaum Foundation welcomes donations from individuals and businesses to help continue our important work.
-Whatever your specific area of interest, The Metzenbaum Foundation will ensure your donation impacts the areas that are most significant to you.
-Thank you for helping us provide an environment where individuals served can Live, Learn and Earn on our community!
+Whatever your specific area of interest, the foundation will ensure your donation impacts the areas that are most significant to you.
+Thank you for helping us provide an environment where individuals served can Live, Learn and Earn in our community!